-If, like me, you are driving into the area, you will probably come in on interstate 93, then onto 293 to reach the road to the resort.
+If like me, you are driving into the area, you will probably come in on interstate 93, then onto 293 to reach the road to the resort.
 You will pass by the Mall of New Hampshire, so plan a stop if you have shoppers awake in your car.
 Those 125 stores will call their name when they see the signs.
 Lucky for me I have a strong shopping resistance.

-The drive told me I was going remote, and for a ski resort or a mountain spot, I think that is indeed what you want.
+The driver told me I was going remote, and for a ski resort or a mountain spot, I think that is indeed what you want.
 The good news is most of the drive is flat and that likely makes it much easier than many ski resort areas to get to.
 I know when driving to some in West Virginia you are going up mountain roads to the top and that just feels sketchy.
 This felt safe and easy.

-Once I arrived, I discovered another draw to this resort and area must be golf.
+Once I arrived, I discovered another draw to this resort and the area must be golf.
 The resort’s main building is almost on the course.
 Also, as you park your car, you see a small ocean of golf carts ready to go out near the parking lot area.

 The drive was not bad but I can imagine in the winter it would call for snow tires or even chains, if not a 4-wheel drive.
 It was also a little intense just because it is remote and you are looking hard for where you have to go and turn.

 Once I was in my villa and I had put everything away, I was ready for my little dinner and some time on a couch.
-Afterwards, with my full stomach, I put off checking out the rest of the resort for tomorrow.
+Afterward, with my full stomach, I put off checking out the rest of the resort for tomorrow.

 - Ice Maker